TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

 Lenovo Web sites may contain links to other Web sites.
 Lenovo is not responsible for the privacy practices or the content of those other Web sites.

- **Back to top** Social Media Widgets

-Our Web site includes Social Media Features, such as the Facebook button and Widgets, such as the Share this button or interactive mini-programs that run on our site.
-These Features may collect your IP address, which page you are visiting on our site, and may set a cookie to enable the Feature to function properly.
-Social Media Features and Widgets are either hosted by a third party or hosted directly on our Site.
-Your interactions with these Features are governed by the privacy policy of the company providing it.

- **Back to top** Frames

-Some of our pages utilize framing techniques to serve content to from our partners while preserving the look and feel of our site.
-Please be aware that you are providing your personal information to these third parties and not to www.lenovo.com.

  **Back to top** Notification of Changes

-This privacy statement was last updated on January 1, 2014.
-A notice will be posted on our Web site home page for 30 days prior to the change becoming effective whenever this privacy statement is changed in a material way.
+This privacy statement was last updated on April 30, 2005.
+A notice will be posted on our Web site home page for 30 days whenever this privacy statement is changed in a material way.

  **Back to top** Privacy Questions and Access

-Questions about this statement or about Lenovo's handling of your information may be submitted by filling out a short submission form.
+If you have a question about this statement, you can send an email to the Lenovo Web site coordinator.
+The address for this is privcy@us.lenovo.com.
+You can also contact us at this address if you have a question about Lenovo's handling of your information.

 If you wish to obtain a copy of particular information you provided to Lenovo, or if you become aware the information is incorrect and you would like us to correct it contact us at lnvinfo@lenovo.com.

-Before Lenovo is able to provide you with any information or correct any inaccuracies or to delete information that you have provided, however, we may ask you to verify your identity and to provide other details to help us to respond to your request.
-We will endeavor to respond to your request for access within 30 days.
+Before Lenovo is able to provide you with any information or correct any inaccuracies, however, we may ask you to verify your identity and to provide other details to help us to respond to your request.
+We will endeavor to respond within an appropriate timeframe.

+If you have questions or concerns regarding the site's privacy statement, please send them to Lenovo at: privcy@us.lenovo.com.

 This Web site is maintained by Lenovo or one of its subsidiaries around the world.

-Lenovo Privacy
-1009 Think Place
-Morrisville, NC 27560

-Please use the Back button on your browser to return to the page where you were.
+Please use the Back button on your browser or close this window to return to the page where you were.

- **Back to top**
+ **Back to top** About Lenovo

+*   Our Company
+*   News
+*   Investor Relations
+*   Social Responsibility
+*   Legal Information
+*   Jobs at Lenovo
+*   FAQs

+Shop by Industry

+*   Small Business Store
+*   Large Enterprise
+*   State &.
+Local Government
+*   Federal Government
+*   Healthcare
+*   K-12 Education
+*   Higher Education
+*   Students
+*   Business Partners
+*   Military

+Products &.
+Services

+*   Laptops &.
+Ultrabooks
+*   Tablets
+*   Desktops
+*   Workstations
+*   Yoga Tablet
+*   Gaming Computers
+*   New Product Showcase
+*   New Product Announcements
+*   Servers
+*   Accessories &.
+Software
+*   Services &.
+Warranty
+*   Lenovo Gift Cards
+*   Lenovo Photo Service
+*   Outlet

+Resources

+*   Contact Us
+*   Shopping Help
+*   Resource Center
+*   Order Status
+*   Where to Buy
+*   Support
+*   Training
+*   Blogs
+*   Forums
+*   Product Registration
+*   Product Accessibility
+*   Affinity Discount Program
+*   Lenovo Trade-In Program

+*   ©2014 Lenovo.
+All rights reserved.
+*   Print this page
+*   Privacy
+*   Site Map
+*   Terms of Use